fmtlib/fmt/doc/syntax.md

 types and `p`, so the same value can be formatted as either text or an address.

-## Chrono Format Specifications
+## Chrono Format Specification

-Format specifications for chrono duration and time point types as well as `std::tm` have the following syntax:
+The format specification for chrono duration and time point types as well as `std::tm` has the following syntax:

 <a id="chrono-format-spec"></a>
 <pre><code class="language-json"